-Many health insurance policies cover 100 percent of routine procedures but only cover a percentage of more invasive procedures.
-It is common for insurance providers to cover 30 to 50 percent of root canals.
+Many health insurance policies offer full coverage for routine procedures but only cover a percentage of more invasive procedures.
+It’s common for insurance providers to cover 30 to 50 percent of root canal costs.

 However, insurance plans often have limits, co-pays, deductibles, and waiting periods, which can wind up costing you a lot of money and keep you in pain if you have a toothache.